Icinga/chef-icinga2/README.md

 Simply create a LWRP resource for a chef environment, to start monitoring all nodes in that environment.
 More details can be found in examples.

+## Icinga2 Monitor an User Defined Chef Environment Nodes/HostGroups

+Last section explains the benefits of using LWRP `environment` using in built library search function to determine `chef_environment` nodes / icinga2 Host and auto create icinga2 HostGroup.

+This section explains how a user can provide a custom inventory list of nodes, host groups etc.

+To find all the valid chef nodes for a chef environment, this cookbook uses default library `icinga2::search`.
+There are lots of custom & cloud specific attributes embedded in it which may or may not work for every scenarios.

+To overcome and make it less enforcing, LWRP `environment` has a Hash attribute `env_resources` which can be used by an user from a wrapper cookbook recipe to pass chef environment nodes & hostgroups.
+If this attribute is set, cookbook will not use default library to search chef_environment nodes and will create Host objects for user defined values.

+`env_resources` Hash attributes has below valid key names:

+- nodes - Hash of {:Hostfqdn => {icinga2 Host attributes}, :Hostfqdn => {icinga2 Host attributes}, …}
+- clusters - Array of cluster HostGroups […] **if any**
+- applications - Array of application HostGroups […] **if any**
+- roles - Array of roles HostGroups […] **if any**

+e.g.

+	icinga2_environment 'UserDefinedEnvironment' do
+	  import node['icinga2']['server']['object']['host']['import']
+	  environment 'production'
+	  check_interval '1m'
+	  retry_interval '10s'
+	  max_check_attempts 3
+	  action_url '/pnp4nagios/graph?host=$HOSTNAME$&srv=_HOST_'
+	  env_resources :nodes => {:fqdn => {attrs}, :fqdn => {attrs}}
+	end

+For more details about nodes attributes, check LWRP `environment` object tempalte.

+>> Like `env_resources`, user can also define custom template for LWRP `environment` using attribute `cookbook` and `template`.

 ## Icinga2 Host Custom Vars

 **environment LWRP Host Vars**